RealChoki/Owlie/Use_Case_Experiments/General_Mode/Course-Specific_Answers.md

 - **Models**: OpenAI (gpt-4o-mini).

 - **Evaluation Criteria**:
-  - **Correctness**: Does the response accurately represent the course material?
+  - **Correctness**: Does the response correct?
   - **Clarity**: Is the explanation clear and student-friendly?
-  - **Relevance**: Does the response align strictly with the course material?
+  - **Relevance**: Does the assistant inform the student when a question is irrelevant to the course?

 ---